 Expansion of the Company's production capacity will require significant capital expenditures.
-The Company currently estimates that its aggregate capital requirements in 1998 and 1999 will total approximately \$25.2 million, of which approximately \$14.4 million is expected to be incurred in 1998 (including \$4.6 million of capital expenditures made as of June 30, 1998) and approximately \$10.8 million in 1999.
-Capital expenditures will be used primarily for the addition of two production lines to the Company's Winchester facility and for the site acquisition, construction and equipping of the Company's new manufacturing facility in the Western United States.
-The Company believes that the net proceeds of the Offering, together with cash on hand, cash flow from operations and borrowings expected to be available under the Company's current credit facility, will provide sufficient funds to enable the Company to expand its business as currently planned at least through the end of 1999.
+The Company currently estimates that its aggregate capital requirements in 1999 and 2000 will total approximately \$23.8 million, of which approximately \$20.3 million is expected to be incurred in 1999 and approximately \$3.5 million in 2000.
+Capital expenditures will be used primarily for the construction and equipping of the Company's new manufacturing facility, which will be located near Reno, Nevada and which the Company expects to begin production in the fourth quarter of 1999.
+The Company believes that the net proceeds of the Offering, together with cash on hand, cash flow from operations and borrowings expected to be available under the Company's credit agreements and construction loan for the new facility, will provide sufficient funds to enable the Company to expand its business as currently planned for at least the next 12 months.
 The actual amount and timing of the Company's future capital requirements may differ materially from the Company's estimates depending on the demand for Trex and as a result of new market developments and opportunities.
 The Company may determine that it is necessary or desirable to obtain financing for such requirements through bank borrowings or the issuance of debt or equity securities.
 Debt financing would increase the leverage of the Company, while equity financing may dilute the ownership of the Company's stockholders.
 There can be no assurance as to whether, or as to the terms on which, the Company will be able to obtain such financing.
 Any failure by the Company to generate sufficient funds from operations or equity or debt financings to meet its capital requirements could have a material adverse effect on the Company's business, financial condition and results of operations.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations--Liquidity and Capital Resources.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations--Liquidity and Capital Resources."